• Skip to primary navigation

 • Switch to paddle attachment.
 Add flour mixture until just combined.
 (Dough will be soft and sticky).

-• Working with dough in small batches, place on well-floured wooden board and roll out to ¼ - ½" thick.
+• Working with half the dough, place on a well-floured wooden board and roll out to ½" (1.25 cm) thick.

 • With a rhombus-shaped cutter or with a knife cut dough (I use a 2-inch cutter).